Center-of-Mass Corrections in Associated Particle Imaging: Methods

-The exact COM velocity for each fusion event is also not known because the incoming ions lose energy in the titanium layer before reacting at different depths and energies.
-Furthermore, the ion species in the beam will have different initial momenta when entering the titanium layer.
-Together this leads to a complex distribution of COM velocities of the fusion reactions.
-We later describe how the distribution is simulated and how the $X$, $Y$, $Z$ position errors resulting from the COM velocity uncertainties are analyzed.
+In a basic two-particle collision, the COM velocity will be completely defined by the beam direction and beam energy.
+However, since we have a thick target, the exact COM velocity for each fusion event in API is not known because the incoming ions lose energy in the titanium layer before reacting at different depths and energies.
+Furthermore, different ion species in the beam will have different initial momenta when entering the titanium layer that will also result in different velocity distributions.
+Together this leads to a complex distribution of COM velocities for the fusion reactions.
+The distribution, however, is still completely determined by the initial beam energy and geometry of the setup (assuming other parameters, such as the mixture of ion species, the target material, etc. are fixed).
+We describe how we simulate this distribution and how the $X$, $Y$, $Z$ position errors resulting from the COM velocity uncertainties are analyzed.